MicroEJ/docs/SDK6UserGuide/createProject.rst

       You can then learn :ref:`how to launch the build of the project <sdk_6_build_project>`, or :ref:`how to run it on the Simulator <sdk_6_run_on_simulator>` in the case of an Application.

+   .. tab:: Visual Studio Code

+      MicroEJ does not provide wizards in VS Code to create new MicroEJ projects.
+Refer to the Command Line Interface tab to see how to create a project from Gradle.

    .. tab:: Command Line Interface

       The creation of a project can be done via the command line interface via the Gradle ``init`` task.